-Since January is organization month, it’s the perfect time to start the new year off right with a little Feng Shui revitalization at home.
-Here are 9 simple tips for bringing positivity into your home with Feng Shui.
+The flowers are blooming and spring is in the air!
+Since Spring is the time for spring cleaning, now is the time to rethink, reorganize and revitalize your house with a little Feng Shui.
+Here are 9 simple tips for bringing positivity into your home with Feng Shui design principles.
 Nine is the most auspicious number in Feng Shui, so if you can manage to do all nine of these, you will attract even more good energy!

 1. Fix your squeaks!